CESCL/simpleapp/Annotations.md

 The number of lines in the file is: 8
 The number of words in the file is: 182

 10. Checkout feature-y and modify the source file.
-In feature-x a byte count feature is addedd to the main.py file. mor
+In feature-y a byte count feature is addedd to the main.py file. mor
 (myenv) PS C:\Users\Carlos Escalona\code\1_UoT\dot503\Assessment2> git checkout -b feature-y (myenv) PS C:\Users\Carlos Escalona\code\1_UoT\dot503\Assessment2> python .\main.py
 The number of lines in the file is: 8
 The number of bytes in the file is: 1155

-11. Modify the source file and checkout feature-z.
-In feature-x a count words feature is addedd to the main.py file. mor
+11. Checkout feature-y and modify the source file.
+In feature-z includes the same word and line count but shows a different message.

+(myenv) PS C:\Users\Carlos Escalona\code\1_UoT\dot503\Assessment2> git checkout -b feature-z (myenv) PS C:\Users\Carlos Escalona\code\1_UoT\dot503\Assessment2> python .\main.py
+[Feature Z] The file 'text.txt' has 8 lines and 182 words.